jaygaha/python-beginner/workspace/7_framework/sanic/README.md

 - **Day 3**: Build production-ready applications with databases, external APIs, and proper configuration
 - **Day 4**: Implement secure authentication with JWT tokens, request validation, and security best practices
 - **Day 5**: Create complete, production-ready applications combining all features with file handling, CORS, and comprehensive security
+- **Day 6**: Master service-oriented architecture with dependency injection, comprehensive testing, and maintainable code patterns

-Each tutorial builds upon the previous one, creating a comprehensive learning experience that takes you from basic concepts to advanced production patterns with complete feature integration and security implementation.
+Each tutorial builds upon the previous one, creating a comprehensive learning experience that takes you from basic concepts to professional-grade architecture patterns with complete feature integration, security implementation, and maintainable code practices.

 Happy coding with Sanic!